Gaudí: fairy-tale architecture

 Firstly we would recommend a very special visit: Reus (in Tarragona province, northeastern Spain), the town where the artist was born.
 There you will find symbolic sites such as his birth house, the church where he was baptised and the school he went to.
 Furthermore, in the “Gaudí Centre” interactive museum there are 1,200 square metres dedicated to the architect, with reconstructions of his works you can interact with.

 Have you entered the Gaudí-esque world of fantasy yet?
 Well from Reus, make a journey of just 100 kilometres to Barcelona, the city where Gaudí’s dreams became reality and reached their pinnacle of splendour.
-A stroll around this modern metropolis on the shores of the Mediterranean is like looking at the city through Gaudí’s eyes, because you will find emblematic works by him in key spots, such as the Sagrada Familia Cathedral with its stunning towers reaching more than 100 metres into the air.
+A stroll around this modern metropolis on the shores of the Mediterranean is like looking at the city through Gaudí’s eyes, because you will find emblematic works by him in key spots, such as the Basilica of La Sagrada Familia with its stunning towers reaching more than 100 metres into the air.
 Did you know that Gaudí spent 40 years working on this internationally famous building?
 Neither should you miss the original fireplaces of Casa Milà House, the colours of the façade at Casa Batlló House, the elegant Güell Palace, Casa Calvet House, Casa Vicens House… You will be captivated.

 For a panoramic view of Barcelona, nothing better than a visit to Güell Park, a real terrace looking out to sea designed by Gaudí.
 You will love strolling amidst the vegetation, while meandering benches and reptiles that are actually fountains reflect the Mediterranean sunshine in a host of different colours.
 A magical atmosphere, unique in the world.